gradle/common-custom-user-data-maven-extension/README.md

 1. Apply the published extension directly in your `.mvn/extensions.xml` and immediately benefit from enhanced build scans
 2. Copy this repository and develop a customized version of the extension to standardize Gradle Enterprise usage across multiple projects

+## Applying the published extension

+The Common Custom User Data Maven extension is available in [Maven Central](https://search.maven.org/artifact/com.gradle/common-custom-user-data-maven-extension).
+This extension requires the [Gradle Enterprise Maven extension](https://search.maven.org/artifact/com.gradle/gradle-enterprise-maven-extension) to also be applied in your build in order to have an effect.

+In order for the Common Custom User Data Maven extension to become active, you need to register it in the `.mvn/extensions.xml` file in your root project.
+The `extensions.xml` file is the same file where you have already declared the Gradle Enterprise Maven extension.
+See [here](.mvn/extensions.xml) for an example.

 ## Captured data

 The additional tags, links and custom values captured by this extension include: